Joaosilva27/Grocery-List2.0/README.md

 # Grocery List App 2.0

-Grocery list app built using React JS, Firebase and Tailwind.

 This is a real-time collaborative grocery list application.
 Create, share, and manage shopping lists with your household, partner or friends.
 Are you lonely?
-Perfect!
-You can use the [1.0 version](https://github.com/Joaosilva27/grocery-list) of this app.
+You can use the simpler [1.0 version](https://github.com/Joaosilva27/grocery-list) of this app.

 Feel free to use the app: https://grocery-list20.vercel.app/

-API used to display image results: https://serper.dev/

 ## Features